The Portal for work abroad, overseas travel, study abroad and international living

 Partly to evade Vietnamese income tax regulations, most schools will not give teachers as many hours as they would like.
 The universal solution to this dilemma is to work at two or more schools simultaneously; this allows a teacher to live comfortably while still remaining below the threshold where paying tax is required.

-Working at a private institute will generally require a B.A. (in any subject) and a TEFL certificate, or the equivalent (experience also helps).
-It is still possible to find work without a TEFL certificate, but there are fewer opportunities and they will generally pay less.
+Working at a private institute will generally require a B.A. (in any subject) and a TEFL certificate (experience also helps).
 Most Vietnamese are socially conservative, making it important to have a neat, clean-cut appearance at your interview.
 Business dress is always required for teaching, except private tutoring.
 Finally, although employers will want to see original diplomas and certificates, I have found photocopies are usually acceptable.

 Other Teaching Opportunities